webrangame/fastgraph_fe/TOKEN_EXPIRATION_GUIDE.md

 ## 🚨 **Important Notes:**

-1. **Access tokens expire in 1 hour** - Users will need refresh every hour
+1. **Access tokens expire in 24 hours** - Users remain logged in for a full day
-2. **Refresh tokens expire in 7 days** - Users need to login weekly
+2. **Refresh tokens expire in 30 days** - Users need to login monthly
 3. **All redirects go to `/login`** - Ensure login page exists
 4. **Tokens are stored in cookies** - Not localStorage for security
 5. **Middleware runs on every request** - Performance impact is minimal
+6. **⚠️ Users must log in again to get the longer-lived tokens** - Existing tokens are not updated automatically

 Your token expiration handling is now robust and user-friendly! 🎉